coneda/kor/docs/docker.md

 ## Step 2: Download ConedaKOR

 You'll need to download the ConedaKOR source code because it contains configuration and setup instructions for the docker containers.
-Go to https://github.com/coneda/kor and Click on "Releases" on the right side of the page.
-Once there, find the section for the most recent version (for example v5.0.0) and click "Source code (zip)".
-Extract the zip file so that there is a folder on your Desktop called like the version you just downloaded (for example "kor-5.0.0").
-For the following instructions, replace "v5.0.0" with the version you downloaded.
+Go to https://github.com/coneda/kor and Click on “Releases” on the right side of the page.
+Once there, find the section for the most recent version (for example v5.0.0) and click “Source code (zip)”.
+Extract the zip file so that there is a folder on your Desktop called like the version you just downloaded (for example “kor-5.0.0”).
+For the following instructions, replace “v5.0.0” with the version you downloaded.

 ## Step 3: Run the containers

 1. make sure your system is up to date
-2. [Windows] Click the Windows start menu, type cmd and select "Command Prompt" to open a terminal.
+2. [Windows] Click the Windows start menu, type cmd and select “Command Prompt” to open a terminal.
 3. [Windows] type `cd Desktop\kor-5.0.0` and hit enter
 4. [MacOS & Linux] open your terminal application
 5. [MacOS & Linux] type `cd ~/Desktop/kor-5.0.0`
 6. again in your terminal, type `docker-compose up` and hit enter

 The last command will likely take several minutes to finish.
 Once the terminal calms down and there is no more output, open your web browser and go to `http://localhost:8080`.
 You should see the ConedaKOR user interface.
-To log in, use "admin" for both username and password.
+To log in, use “admin” for both username and password.

 To stop all containers, press `ctrl-c` on your keyboard.
 After a couple of seconds, all containers should have shut down.
 The data is not deleted and will be available when you start the containers the next time.
 To remove the data, run `docker-compose down -v`.